dbuenzli/topkg/README.md

 By default install field functions use the basename of the path given to the function as the install name.
-If you need to rename the build artefact or to install to a subdirectory you can use the `dst` optional argument of install field functions.
+If you need to rename the build artefact or install to a subdirectory you can use the `dst` optional argument of install field functions.
 For example for a library that needs to be installed in a `subdir` subdirectory of `lib` use: